anjsri878/loats/about.markdown

 Hello!
 Welcome to my blog :relaxed: I'm glad you decided to stop by.

-I am 20 years old and just graduated from [UC San Diego HDSI](https://datascience.ucsd.edu/mission-and-goals/) :woman_technologist:
+I am 20 years old and just graduated from [UC San Diego HDSI](https://datascience.ucsd.edu/mission-and-goals/) :woman_technologist: :mortar_board:

 This is a picture of me on the beach :palm_tree:!